 It is also much easier for retirees to find affordable retirement communities and other housing options like condos and apartments that often have gorgeous scenic views of the nearby San Gabriel Mountains.

 - Affordable housing with stunning San Gabriel Mountain views

 - Part of the Greater Los Angeles Area

 - Advantages of living near to many urban attractions while living in a city with a small-time vibe

 - Good healthcare options

-- Lots of grocery stores, shopping areas and other dining and cultural venues
+- Lots of grocery stores and other dining and cultural venues

 - Home to Route 66 Museum, California Fire Museum and a thriving Performing Arts Center